Devashish-01/Bulk_data_analysis/readme.md

 - **Data Processing**: The app processes the CSV to calculate the total quantities traded for each security based on buying and selling transactions.
 - **Download Processed Data**: Users can download the processed data as a CSV file.

+you can download bulk_data.csv file from website - https://www.nseindia.com/report-detail/display-bulk-and-block-deals
+or we have an example csv file also in our repo you can use it for example purpose.

 ## Prerequisites

 Make sure you have the following installed: